phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

   3. Click the checkbox of each sample you'd like to include in the analysis
   4. Click ![workflow_execution_btn](./assets/rocket_launch.svg)
   5. Select a pipeline in the new pop-up
-  6. The next pop-up contains a list of parameters for you to enter and/or confirm, as well as optional parameters to either give the workflow execution a name and whether you'd like to receive an e-mail notification when analysis is complete.
+  6. The next pop-up contains a list of parameters for you to enter and/or confirm.
+The parameters contains parameters specific to the selected pipeline as well as optional parameters such as workflow name, e-mail notification, and sample updates upon workflow completion.

 ## Set-up Automated Workflow Executions